 - For the Children is a monthly 2.5-hour court-mandated parenting education program for couples going through a divorce or dissolution whose children are under 18.
-Two hundred twenty-seven parents completed the program.
-Program evaluations indicated that 87 percent of participants felt more prepared to co-parent. - While attending Supplemental Nutrition Assistance Program Education (SNAP-Ed) in Delaware County, participants learned to select fruits and vegetables, select whole grains, and select low-fat dairy products for a healthy diet.
+One hundred ninety-five parents completed the program.
+Program evaluations indicated that 85 percent of participants felt more prepared to co-parent. - While attending Supplemental Nutrition Assistance Program Education (SNAP-Ed) in Delaware County, participants learned to select fruits and vegetables, select whole grains, and select low-fat dairy products for a healthy diet.
 They also learned to use limited resources to plan, purchase and prepare food for the family; to be physically active every day; and to store and handle food so it is safe to eat.
 This information was learned at 283 direct education programs held in cooperation with the Delaware County Department of Job and Family Services, nonprofit social services agencies, low-income housing sites, congregate meal sites of the senior nutrition program, and youth programs at Woodward Elementary and Head Start.
 Over 60 percent of the participants indicated that they now use MyPlate and food labels to make healthier food choices.
-Over 66 percent of the adults are now eating at least one kind of fruit and vegetable for different colors each day, and 66.7 percent of the youth indicted they now eat breakfast. - Basic budgeting skills were increased through 13 sessions for 52 Delaware County Department of Job and Family Services clientele.
-Nine participants in the Getting Ahead program also increased money management skills through a budgeting class.

-- Nutrition information is critical for assisting individuals to be healthy.
-Eighteen adults increased skills in diabetic nutrition and meal planning through Dining with Diabetes.
-Nine adults were enrolled in an online Spring Weight Loss Challenge, and 13 adults in a senior adults class indicated they would change their eating habits. - Food safety was promoted through two sessions at Kroger Marketplace.
-Six food preservation programs were conducted for 19 adults and 78 students.
+Over 66 percent of the adults are now eating at least one kind of fruit and vegetable for different colors each day, and 66.7 percent of the youth indicted they now eat breakfast. - Basic budgeting skills were increased through five sessions for 33 Delaware County Department of Job and Family Services clientele.
+Nine participants in the Getting Ahead program also increased money management skills through a budgeting class. - Nutrition information is critical for good health.
+Fortyseven participants gained knowledge of nutrition and food preparation at the Ready, Set, Grow!
+Workshop.
+Sixty-seven JEGS employees increased awareness on sugar content of sweetened beverages at a health fair. - Food safety was promoted through two sessions at Kroger Marketplace.
+Three food preservation programs were conducted for 68 adults.
 All indicated that their knowledge and skills increased in safe methods of canning and freezing foods.
+Twenty-three adults increased knowledge on food safety at a training session.